melodous/fuw-kibana-dashboards/README.md

 ## Requirements

-To use the dashboards, you will need the ELK stack:
+To use the dashboards, you will need the Elastic Stack:

+- Kibana 4.1.0 or later
 - Elasticsearch
 - Logstash
-- Kibana 4

 To extract data from z/OS for use with the dashboards, you will need: